emrecelikten/twitter-data-collector/README.md

 It managed to run for a few months without any crashes, but it is still a work in progress.
 Bug reports are very welcome.

-## Usage:
+## Usage

 First you need to get an API key from Twitter.

-You need SBT <http://www.scala-sbt.org/> to build the project.
+You need [SBT](http://www.scala-sbt.org/) to build the project.
 After launching SBT in the project folder, compile the binaries as

 ```
 $ sbt universal:packageBin